New to Sly Flourish? Start Here or subscribe to the newsletter.

 Many don't have an organized process, which can work just fine if you have a good desktop search (see below).
 A few mentioned the directory structure above and, after switching to it, I love it.

-Create a set of directories starting with "RPGs", followed by game system, publisher, and product.
+Create a set of directories starting with "RPGs", followed by game system, publisher, product type, and product.

 and here are some examples:

 You don't have to include a publisher subdirectory unless many different companies write for one system.
-This is only 5e for me.
+For me, that's just 5e.
 I also have a /RPGs/5e/DM's Guild/ directory holding all my single-publication DM's Guild products.
 Both my /RPGs/ directory and /RPGs/5e/ directories have "Independent Publisher" directories with PDFs of publishers who only produced a single product.

-This system is flexible enough to hold lots of products and simple enough to help you find what you want when you want it.
+This system is flexible enough to hold lots of products (2,700 PDFs for me right now) and simple enough to find what you want when you want it.

 One organizational trick is to sort directories by "last opened".
 You're more likely to look for the same files often and sorting by last opened means the files you need are often at the top.